I never thought I would go to Detroit in my life…. ever. Seriously never ever did that ever cross my mind… ever.

 While the soon to be married couple and my friend Laura were busy with wedding preparations, Laura’s parents and I decided to meet up with a few other friends (ironically all former co-workers of mine) who lived in the Detroit area.

-I knew I had to give Detroit a chance after all it was nicknamed “hockey town”.
-I loved hockey, how could I dislike a town nicknamed after that?
+I knew I had to give Detroit a chance it was nicknamed “hockey town” after all.
+I loved hockey and how could I dislike a town nicknamed after that?

 My friends and I met up at a sports bar, Hockeytown Café.
 I enjoyed the massive puck that orbited above the front door as we entered into the restaurant.
 After grabbing a quick bite we headed out to the Henry Ford Museum.